-Jumpstart Your Barista Career: The Coffee Goat's Comprehensive Guide to Landing Your First Barista Gig
+Landing Your First Barista Job: The Coffee Goat’s Comprehensive Guide to Coffee Terms, Tips, and Landing Your First Barista Gig

 So You've Decided That You Want To Become A Barista

 If you're passionate about coffee and interested in pursuing a job (or dare we say career?) as a barista, you're embarking on an exciting journey.
-This article aims to provide you with comprehensive tips and guidance on how to successfully navigate the world of barista jobs and excel in your role.
+This article is here to help you land your first barista job and give you a solid introduction to everything you need to know to get started.
+From common coffee terms and techniques to insider tips on how to impress in your new role, we’ve got you covered so you can feel confident stepping behind the counter.

 Two baristas in a coffee shop.
 The one on the left is pictured with a 2 tier chocolate cake and the barista on the right is holding a cup of coffee on a saucer with a teaspoon.
 Both baristas are wearing beige aprons.